vijayraavi/architecture-center/docs/cloud-adoption/governance/journeys/large-enterprise/security-baseline-evolution.md

 ## Evolution of the policy statements

-The following changes to policy will help mitigate the new risks and guide implementation.
+The following changes to policy will help remediate the new risks and guide implementation.
 The list looks long, but the adoption of these policies may be easier than it would appear.

 1. All deployed assets must be categorized by criticality and data classification.
 Classifications are to be reviewed by the Cloud Governance team and the application before deployment to the cloud.
 2. Applications that store or access protected data are to be managed differently than those that don’t.
 At a minimum, they should be segmented to avoid unintended access of protected data.